Anti–computer forensics

-Anti-computer forensics or counter-forensics are techniques used to obstruct forensic analysis.
+Anti–computer forensics or counter-forensics are techniques used to obstruct forensic analysis.

 Definition

 Anti-forensics has only recently been recognized as a legitimate field of study.

-One of the more widely known and accepted definitions comes from Marc Rogers of One of the earliest detailed presentations of anti-forensics, in Phrack Magazine in 2002, defines anti-forensics as "the removal, or hiding, of evidence in an attempt to mitigate the effectiveness of a forensics investigation".
+One of the more widely known and accepted definitions comes from Marc Rogers.
+One of the earliest detailed presentations of anti-forensics, in Phrack Magazine in 2002, defines anti-forensics as "the removal, or hiding, of evidence in an attempt to mitigate the effectiveness of a forensics investigation".

 A more abbreviated definition is given by Scott Berinato in his article entitled, The Rise of Anti-Forensics.
 "Anti-forensics is more than technology.
 It is an approach to criminal hacking that can be summed up like this: Make it hard for them to find you and impossible for them to prove they found you."
 Neither author takes into account using anti-forensics methods to ensure the privacy of one's personal data.

 Sub-categories

 Anti-forensics methods are often broken down into several sub-categories to make classification of the various tools and techniques simpler.
 One of the more widely accepted subcategory breakdowns was developed by Dr. Marcus Rogers.
 He has proposed the following sub-categories: data hiding, artifact wiping, trail obfuscation and attacks against the CF (computer forensics) processes and tools.
 Attacks against forensics tools directly has also been called counter-forensics.